planetfederal/qgis-datacube-plugin/docs/source/usage.rst

 - The criteria to use for selecting pixels from the available ones for a given location.
 Available ones include: more recent pixel, least recent, median and geomedian

 Clicking on the *Create Mosaic* will lauch the mosaic creation process.
-Data is downloaded from the endpoint in 256x256 tiles, which are later processed individually accordin to the criteria defined.
+Data is downloaded from the endpoint in 256x256 tiles, which are later processed individually according to the criteria defined.
 The final set of output tiles is loaded as a single layer in the current QGIS project, using a virtual raster layer (VRT).